Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Methodology

 \subsection{Acceleration Technique}

 From a computational perspective, one of the challenges of minimizing the number of unserved requests is that the solver has less incentive to optimize the \emph{order} of the requests on each route.
 After all, successfully finding a faster route that serves the same requests does not improve the objective value.
 However, optimizing the use of time in the current routes can greatly improve the search by making it easier to insert additional requests in the future.
+Section~\ref{sec:results} evaluates this modeling choice empirically.

 To take time into account during the solve, this paper proposes to include the total service and travel time as a secondary objective.
-That is, Objective \ref{eq:model:obj} is replaced by\\ \\ The constant $M$ is chosen sufficiently large such that serving requests is prioritized and the optimization problem is equivalent to the original \cite{sherali1982equivalent}.
-In Google OR-Tools, the first term in Equation~\eqref{eq:obj:better} is easily implemented through the function \texttt{SetArcCostEvaluatorOfAllVehicles()}.
+That is, Objective \eqref{eq:model:obj} is replaced by

+The constant $M$ is chosen sufficiently large such that serving requests is prioritized and the optimization problem is equivalent to the original \cite{sherali1982equivalent}.
+In Google OR-Tools, the first term in Equation~\eqref{eq:obj:better} is easily implemented through the function \texttt{SetArcCostEvaluatorOfAll}\allowbreak\texttt{Vehicles()}.